 Other health conditions and factors, such as international travel, may prevent you from donating blood.
 Check with your blood donation center if there are other considerations, health or otherwise, that may prevent you from donating.

 The entire blood donation process takes about 1 hour and 15 minutes.
 The time spent actually donating blood typically takes about 10 minutes.

 You’ll be seated in a comfortable chair while you donate blood.
 The person assisting you with the donation will sanitize your arm and insert a needle.
 Generally, the needle will only cause a slight amount of pain, similar to a pinch.

 After the needle goes in, you shouldn’t feel any pain.

 Before you decide to donate blood, there are a few ways you can prepare to make sure your donation is successful.
 You should:

 - Drink plenty of water leading up to the donation.
 You should increase your water intake a few days before your scheduled donation.

-- Eat iron-rich foods or take an iron supplement one to two weeks before the donation.
+- Eat iron-rich foods or take an iron supplement 1 to 2 weeks before the donation.

 - Sleep well the night before your donation.
-Plan on getting eight or more hours of sleep.
+Plan on getting 8 or more hours of sleep.

 - Eat balanced meals leading up to your donation and afterward.
 This is especially important when you have diabetes.
-Maintaining a healthy diet that keeps your blood glucose levels low is key to having control of your condition.
+Maintaining a healthy diet that keeps your blood glucose levels low is key to managing your condition.

 - Limit caffeine on donation day.

-- Bring a list of the medications you are currently taking.
+- Bring a list of the medications you’re currently taking.

 - Carry identification with you, such as your driver’s license or two other forms of identification.

 After the donation, you should monitor your blood sugar level and continue to eat a healthy diet.
-Consider adding iron-rich foods or a supplement to your diet for 24 weeks following your donation.
+Consider adding iron-rich foods or a supplement to your diet for 2 to 4 weeks following your donation.